Home

 Our graphic organizers and rubric are easy to use and will save you time in creating your own review materials.
 Plus, they're designed with English teachers in mind, so you can be sure that your students are getting the most out of their reading experience.

-With our bundle of 5 graphic organizers and rubric, your students will be able to dive deep into the novel and gain a comprehensive understanding of the important concepts and themes presented in Refugee.
+With our bundle of 5 graphic organizers and rubric, your students will be able to dive deep into the novel and gain a comprehensive understanding of the important concepts and themes presented in Little Women.
 These materials are a valuable resource for any English teacher who wants to help their students succeed in analyzing complex literary works.

 Don't wait!
 Add our bundle of 5 graphic organizers and rubric to your classroom materials today and watch your students engage with the novel in a whole new way!
-With this product, you'll be sure to create an unforgettable learning experience that will stay with your students long after they've finished reading Refugee.
+With this product, you'll be sure to create an unforgettable learning experience that will stay with your students long after they've finished reading Little Women.

 Inference Graphic Organizers Inference Worksheet Graphic Organizers